 Comparing our lives with those of famous people makes as much sense as comparing our lives to those of squirrels and ants.
-What's the point?
-What makes more sense is comparing our present lives to our past lives.
-If there's been no progress, maybe you've spent so much time envying someone else's life that you forgot to live your own.
+More sensible is comparing our present lives to our past lives.
+If there's been no progress, perhaps it's because you've wasted so much time voyeuristically envying other people's lives that you forgot to live yours.

 Tuesday, July 7, 2026